I'm going to show you the top 10 best paid & free web application penetration testing tools based on 7 key assessment criteria.

 Automated penetration testing tools enable you to identify security flaws in the complete web application and its components, such as the source code, database, and back-end network.
 This assists software developers in prioritizing the identified web app vulnerabilities and threats and devising mitigation techniques.

-What are the types of web application penetration tests?
+What are the types of web app penetration tests?

 Typically, testing methods are classified as white box, black box, and grey box penetration testing.